Don’t fall prey to a debt collection scam – read our six tips on how to instantly spot a fraudster

 There are strict rules and codes of conduct that govern what debt collectors are and aren’t allowed to do.
 Debt collection agencies have to stay within these lines to maintain professional credibility and operate legally.

-Scammers, however, don’t need to play by the rules – and they’ll try everything they can to try and separate you from your hard-earned money.
+Scammers, however, don’t need to play by the rules – and they’ll try everything they can to separate you from your hard-earned money.
 But it’s precisely because they don’t play by the book that you can spot them – if you’re vigilant enough.

-Here’s a few surefire ways you can separate a legitimate debt collection agency from a fraudulent one.
+Here are a few surefire ways you can separate a legitimate debt collection agency from a fraudulent one.
 Be suspicious if:

 X The debt collector asks you for information they should have